hilfigertout/Letter-Distribution-Web-App/README.md

 ## Usage

-As of 20 August 2022, this web app has not been deployed anywhere.
-Therefore, if you want to see what it does, you will have to run it locally.
+As of 25 August 2022, this app has been deployed via GitHub Pages to https://hilfigertout.github.io/Letter-Distribution-Web-App/.
+Follow the URL to see the page and test the letter distributions in strings.

+### Running the App Locally

-To run this, you will need [NodeJS](https://nodejs.org/en/download/) installed, which should come with the Node Package Manager (npm).
+If you wish to run this locally as a REACT app, you will need [NodeJS](https://nodejs.org/en/download/) installed, which should come with the Node Package Manager (npm).
 With a terminal open in the top level directory for this app, first install the required packages with the following command:

 ```
 npm install